-Purchasing a new puppy dog is a decision which requires a significant amount of thought and analysis of not only the breed but your lifestyle as well.
+Purchasing a new puppy dog is a decision that requires a significant amount of thought and analysis of not only the breed but your lifestyle as well.

-To get the most out of a dog-owning experience, it is best that you select a type of dog which is compatible and fits with your way of life.
+To get the most out of a dog-owning experience, you should select a type of dog which is compatible and fits with your way of life.

-The Brusston is a relatively new designer dog which is derived from the Brussels Griffon and the Boston Terrier.
-This is a small intelligent, loyal dog which enjoys behaving a bit naughty on occasion.
+The Brusston is a relatively new designer dog that is derived from the Brussels Griffon and the Boston Terrier.
+This is a small intelligent, loyal dog that enjoys behaving a bit naughty on occasion.

 It is a jovial animal which does not require a great deal of maintenance and is sure to keep you amused.